-The Health and Social Care Act 2008 requires PCAS providers that provide certain family planning services, other than counselling or advice, to be registered with the Care Quality Commission (CQC) and the Secretary of State for Health maintains a list of approved Pregnancy Advice Bureaux (PABx).
-Other than GPs, family planning clinics and sexual health clinics, only PABx registered in this way can refer women for a termination.
-The Royal College of Obstetricians and Gynaecologists advises that the earlier in pregnancy a termination is performed, the lower the risk of complications.
+The Health and Social Care Act 2008 requires PCAS providers that provide certain family planning services, other than counselling or advice, to be registered with the Care Quality Commission (CQC) and the Department of Health and Social Care maintains a list of approved Pregnancy Advice Bureaux (PABx).
+Other than GPs, family planning clinics and sexual health clinics, CAP understands only PABx registered in this way can refer women for a termination.

 The nature of the service offered should be made clear

 In 2012, the CAP Code was amended to state “Marketing communications for services offering advice on unplanned pregnancy must make clear if the service does not refer women directly for a termination.
 Given that terminations are lawful only in some circumstances, and are subject to particularly stringent requirements in Northern Ireland, marketers may wish to seek legal advice” (Rule 12.24).
 This means that those PCAS that offer advice on unplanned pregnancy, that cannot directly refer women for a termination, must make that clear in their ads.